-Lexicons with additional information
+Words with structured information

 - Gazetteers.
-List of locations (or similar) along with meta information. - Frequency list.
-Terms together their frequency in some text collection. - Confidence lexicons.
+Entity names (e.g., locations) along with meta-information. - Frequency list.
+Terms with their frequency in some text collection. - Confidence lexicons.
 Terms along with the confidence (or probability) that they represent a specific concept.

 Examples